worldamazing/analyze-anything/case-studies/cabal.md

 ---
 ## The Analysis
-> The Coherence Engine (a Gemini 3 Pro Preview model, DEC-2025) produced the following analysis in response to the framework.
+> The Coherence Engine (a Gemini 3 Pro Preview model, DEC-2025) produced the following analysis.

 **Subject:** Grand Unified Conspiracy Theories (The "Cabal" Hypothesis).
 **Context:** The recurring belief system (found in various iterations: Illuminati, New World Order, QAnon, Protocols of Zion) that posits a singular, secretive group controls all major geopolitical events.